deviantony/xtrabackup-scripts/README.rst

 This tool can be used to create a backup of a local MySQL server.
 It will create a a compressed archive and move it into a timestamp named folder in the specified repository.

-You will need a MySQL user with the appropriates rights to create the backup, check the ``sql`` folder on the git repository for an example.
+You will need a MySQL user with the appropriate permissions to create the backup, check the ``sql`` folder on the git repository for an example.

 Example of use::